 \subsection{Electrical conductivity in the novel RTA and the novel BGK models}

 The electric current density of the medium must be determined in order to see how the electric field affects the charge transport phenomena.
-An external electric field can cause an infinitesimal disturbance to a thermal QCD medium that contains quarks, antiquarks, and gluons of distinct flavors.
+An external electric field can cause an infinitesimal disturbance to a thermal QCD medium that contains quarks and antiquarks of distinct flavors, and gluons.
 Due to this electric field, there is an induced current density in the medium, which is given by

 where $J^{i}$ represents the spatial part of the electric current density vector.
 Ohm's law states that the spatial component of the electric current density is directly proportional to the electric field with a proportionality factor, known as the electrical conductivity ($\sigma_{el}$).
 Thus, we have